1983 Progressive Conservative leadership election: The convention

 Due to the leak of the "ABC" meeting, it was believed that Clark would have to score very close to 50% on the first ballot in order to regain the leadership.
 Clark's strategy relied on a large first ballot total, featuring a good part of the Quebec delegates, that would bring delegates from the left-leaning Crombie and Clark-loyalist Wilson to his side.
 During Clark's speech, around half of the party's Senate and House caucus members stood on stage with him.

 Mulroney's strategy remained mobilizing anti-Clark sentiment, which was spread fairly evenly around the other candidates, toward himself.
 However, over enthusiastic aides had leaked plans and negotiations with the Wilson and Crombie campaigns, and an impromptu invasion of the latter's campaign headquarters had alienated Crombie from his campaign.

 Crosbie hoped to use his status as the least polarizing personality to attract delegates from either Mulroney or Clark if there had been a disappointing finish by either, and to attract support from minor candidates.
 His was generally considered the best convention speech, and it featured a section in French and a promise to become fluent in the language within two years if he won.

 Wilson's campaign relied on an appeal to moderate Ontario delegates, who had desired a Davis candidacy, as a safe alternative to the more polarizing personalities.

 Despite ideological differences, Pocklington, Crombie, and Wilson were all on good terms throughout the campaign, with some speculation that if either of their delegate numbers were respectable, the three candidates could mount a movement together, influencing the outcome.
 Pocklington, whose delegates were generally viewed as the most loyal to their candidate, predicated his support for the more ideologically similar Crosbie, Mulroney, or another candidate entirely on the likelihood of Clark's defeat after the first ballot.

+While Gamble's campaign had gotten off to a relatively decent start, largely in part due to his being one of the earliest to begin campaigning in earnest and the initial lack of a clear alternative from the right of the party, he would ultimately lose most of his support to Pocklington, whose campaign was better funded and organised.
+By the time of the convention only Mulroney's campaign considered Gamble worthy of much attention, and they discreetly encouraged him to deliver a blistering anti-Clark speech in his nomination address, believing that Gamble would not make it past the first ballot and hoping he would agree to endorse Mulroney and deliver the few delegates he could muster.

+Granted the same nationally televised 25 minutes as the other candidates for his convention address, Fraser engaged in a bizarre speech that likened Confederation to a blood transfusion to Quebec.
+Lise Bissonnette commented that if the speech had been heard on Radio-Canada, it would have set the Tories' Quebec efforts back 10 years.